LLNL/scr/doc/rst/users/api.rst

 :code:`SCR_Complete_restart` only returns :code:`SCR_SUCCESS` if
 all processes called with :code:`valid` set to :code:`1`, meaning that all processes succeeded in their restart.
+The call returns the same value on all processes.

 If the restart failed on any process, SCR loads the next most recent checkpoint, and the application can call :code:`SCR_Have_restart` to determine whether a new checkpoint is available.